faisalramzan3725/PropilotAI/README.md

 ![All 40 configured after supplying an owner name](docs/screenshots/ls_02.png)

-Told instead to mark them blocking, that works too — 40 configured, 3 of them explicitly blocking with a reason, which is the ending that matches the original call transcript in `data/onboarding_call.md`:
+Told instead to mark them blocking, that works too 40 configured, 3 of them explicitly blocking with a reason, which is the ending that matches the original call transcript in `data/onboarding_call.md`:

 ![All 40 configured, 3 explicitly blocking, final summary saved](docs/screenshots/ls_01.png)

-Both are legitimate ways to close out three listings with missing information — the point of the tool is that it never leaves them silently unconfigured, and never guesses an owner or a commission base on your behalf.
+Both are legitimate ways to close out three listings with missing information the point of the tool is that it never leaves them silently unconfigured, and never guesses an owner or a commission base on your behalf.

 ## The tool surface

-Thirteen tools, all in `server/main.py`, backed by a plain-Python domain model in `server/domain.py` that has no MCP or agent code in it at all — that's what makes it unit-testable on its own (`eval/run.py`) without ever spinning up a server or calling the model.
-Two decisions shape almost everything else here:

-**Every tool that changes listings takes a selector, not a single ID.** A selector is either an explicit list of IDs, or a filter — cluster, tags, comune, room count, owner, current scheme, blocking status — that all combine together.
+**Every tool that changes listings takes a selector, not a single ID.** A selector is either an explicit list of IDs, or a filter cluster, tags, comune, room count, owner, current scheme, blocking status that all combine together.
 This exists because of one moment in the source
 transcript: the operator configures eight identical listings one at a time, narrating "Marina 1...
 Marina 2...
 Marina 3...", and the client